medusajs/medusa/docs/content/development/notification/create-notification-provider.md

 ## Test Sending Notifications with your Notification Provider

-Make sure you've configured Redis with your Medusa backend as explained in the Prerequisites section and that the Redis service is running.
+Make sure you've configured Redis with your Medusa backend as explained in the [Prerequisites](#prerequisites) section and that the Redis service is running.

-Then, start by running your Medusa server:
+Then, start by running your Medusa backend:

 ```bash npm2yarn
 npm run start